MicrosoftDocs/globalization/globalization/input/font-support.md

 This is provided in Microsoft Office 2007, but not in Windows Vista text-stack components.

 Prior to Windows Vista, Uniscribe had Arabic, Hebrew and Thai shaping engines that worked with legacy, pre-OpenType fonts, but not for fonts that support those scripts using OpenType glyph substitution and positioning mechanisms.
-The versions of fonts for Arabic, Hebrew and Thai that shipped in Windows Vista were changed to use OpenType.
+The versions of fonts for Arabic, Hebrew and Thai included in Windows Vista were changed to use OpenType.
 This means that those fonts will not work with earlier versions of Uniscribe.

 ## Windows XP SP2